Sufficient conditions for a problem of Polya: Introduction

-and try to find conditions for which $\alpha_j$ is an algebraic integer, given that $m_i$ is an algebraic integer for infinitely many $i$.
-As applications of this result (Theorem \ref{TH:ALMOST-VANISHING/ALG-INT}), we consider the analogues over polynomials, group rings, function fields and a linear combination of trace powers.
+A finite version of Polya's question was refined further by B. de Smit \cite{smit} who explicitly computed the constant $C$ in terms of $\alpha$: {\it If $\Tr_{\Q(\alpha)/\Q} (\alpha^m) \in \mathbb{Z}$ for $1 \le m \le C$, then $\alpha$ is an algebraic integer}.
+A finite constant is expected because we need to evaluate only finitely many elementary symmetric functions at the Galois conjugates of $\alpha$ to determine whether the given value $\alpha$ is an algebraic integer.
+The constant $C$ in B. de Smit's result is optimal.

-\item Some special cases wherein, we can restrict $i$ to a finite (effective) set for generalised power sums. \end{enumerate}
+In this paper, we study two problems, namely, \begin{enumerate} \item We consider the generalised power sums of the form $\lambda_1\alpha_1^\ell+\cdots +\lambda_k\alpha_k^\ell$ where $\lambda_i, \alpha_j$ are algebraic numbers and $\ell\geq 1$ is any integer.
+If the power sum is an algebraic integer for infinitely many $\ell$'s, then under what conditions, we can conclude $\alpha_j$'s are algebraic integers?
+As applications of this result (Theorem \ref{TH:ALMOST-VANISHING/ALG-INT} below), we consider the analogous situation over polynomials, group rings, function fields and a linear combination of trace powers of algebraic numbers. \item Some special cases wherein, we can restrict $\ell$ to a finite (effective) set for a generalised power sums. \end{enumerate} The main ideas of our work are coherent with those of \cite{corv}, \cite{smit} and \cite{rath}.